blakeblackshear/frigate/README.md

 [Back to top](#documentation)

 ## Integration with HomeAssistant
 The best way to integrate with HomeAssistant is to use the [official integration](https://github.com/blakeblackshear/frigate-hass-integration).
-The integration will attempt to auto-discover your running frigate instance.
-Some setups may require manual configuration.
+When configuring the integration, you will be asked for the `Host` of your frigate instance.
+This value should be the url you use to access Frigate in the browser and will look like `http://<host>:5000/`.
+If you are using HassOS with the addon, the host should be `http://ccab4aaf-frigate:5000`.
 HomeAssistant needs access to port 5000 (api) and 1935 (rtmp) for all features.
 The integration will setup the following entities within HomeAssistant:

 Sensors:
 - Stats to monitor frigate performance